Rafiganj train wreck: Investigation and sabotage allegations

+Alternative theories

 Other commentators have questioned this view, some claiming that fish plates were not missing at all, or that they were dislodged during the crash and fell into the river.
 Others assert that the fish plates may have been missing either through common theft for scrap metal or through the shifting of the weakened bridge shortly before the accident.
 The Naxalites themselves have not claimed credit for the "attack", and have never been known to target trains before.